The Future of Cryptocurrency (2023-2026)

-As of this writing, only 10 small countries have CBDCs.
+As of July 2022, only 10 small countries have CBDCs.
 In particular, Jamaica, the Bahamas, Nigeria and seven small countries in the Eastern Caribbean.

 With that said, there are some much larger countries on their heels.
 Specifically, 15 countries are currently testing a pilot version of their CBDC while 24 are in the development phase.

 In particular, the EU, China, South Korea and Thailand are all in the test pilot phase.
 Not far behind, we see Canada, Brazil, Australia, India, Mexico and Japan in the development phase.

 It remains unclear if the US government will regulate crypto using existing sector laws (e.g. securities or banking laws) or create a new set of crypto-specific ones.

 This, in turn, has limited the degree to which banks, investment firms and large investors are willing to allocate funds to cryptocurrency.